Bridging the gap between shop floor and ERP

 2. Establishment of a standardized data layer,

-This is how integration with ENLYZE occurs
+This is how ERP integration with ENLYZE works

-There are two proven methods for this:
+There are two proven ways to do this:

 Direct connection to the ERP system